slinkslinkovich/backtesting_crypto/RSI_strategy/README.md

 # RSI Trading Strategy and Backtest Results

 Welcome to the Readme for the Relative Strength Index (RSI) trading strategy and the obtained results.
 In this document, we'll delve into the RSI strategy and its performance analysis based on backtests carried out on different timeframes using historical data of the BTCUSDT trading pair.
-We want to say right away that this particular strategy helped us make money and we want to share it with you.
 The strategy's implementation can be found in the provided [rsi.py](https://github.com/slinkslinkovich/backtesting_crypto/blob/main/RSI_strategy/rsi.py) script.

 ## Table of Contents